 - Day 03: Fly to Lukla (2,840m/9,317ft), trek to Phakding (2,610m/8561 ft) - 4 to 5 hours walking.

 After an early breakfast you will be transferred to the domestic airport for your 35 mins.
 Spectacular scenic flight to the mountain airstrip at Lukla.
-After reaching at Lukla we meet our crew and porters and set off our hike to Phakding following ridge on the left bank of milky Dudh Koshi River to the village of Phakding.
+After reaching at Lukla we meet our crew and set off our hike to Phakding following ridge on the left bank of milky Dudh Koshi River to the village of Phakding.
 A beautiful vistas of the Kusum Kangraru Mountain can be seen from Phakding.
 The village of Phakding situated in the Dudh Koshi River valley north of Lukla.
 Stay overnight at teahouse.

 - A scenic flight by twin-otter plane to Lukla airport at the altitude of 2,840m.